 I have found that some finished basements have made the main electrical panel inaccessible for future renovations and sometimes even for repairs.
 The Cutler Hammer load center depicted here was boxed in by the wall that was erected in the basement.
 Fortunately it was not totally enclosed.

 I was able to remove the cables of the circuits to be relocated into the generator sub-panel from the top of the main electrical panel and fish them into the ceiling above.
-There was enough slack on the Romex cables for me to bring them into 4 11/16″ square junction boxes.
+There was enough slack on the Romex cables for me to bring them into two 4 11/16″ square junction boxes.

 From the ceiling mounted junction boxes I installed new cables to the generator sub-panel.